Birds at Sunnylands

 Since 2013, Sunnylands education & environmental programs staff, with the assistance of local experienced birders, has been monitoring and documenting resident and migratory bird species at the historic estate and Center & Gardens.
-Weekly guided bird trips record the species that remain onsite to breed and nest or migrate through along their Pacific Flyway route.
+Weekly guided bird trips record the species that remain on site to breed and nest or migrate through along their Pacific Flyway route.

-Migrations of waterfowl marsh and shorebirds occur during spring and fall, providing the best time to see the most variety at the estate.
+Migrations of waterfowl, marsh, and shorebirds occur during spring and fall, providing the best time to see the most variety at the estate.
 However, smaller birds and birds of prey occur on the property year-round.
 These birds are attracted to Sunnylands’ freshwater lakes and streams, multiple habitats for nesting and roosting, and an abundant food supply.

 In close proximity to the Colorado River, the Salton Sea, Picacho State Recreation Area, and other stopping points on the Pacific Flyway, Sunnylands is a natural site for the migrants to rest on their long-distance journey.

-Vermillion flycatchers, show stoppers on bird tours, remain on the estate year-round to nest, providing an opportunity to see the brightly colored males, as well as the females and juveniles.
+Vermilion Flycatchers, show stoppers on bird tours, remain on the estate year-round to nest, providing an opportunity to see the brightly colored males, as well as the females and juveniles.

-At the Center & Gardens, Costa’s hummingbirds gather in numbers too high to count, performing territorial dives and battling for the best plots near blooming aloe, agave, and hesperaloe.
-Verdins nest in the mesquite and palo verde trees, while roadrunners nest near the wildflower field.
-Bewick’s wren and phoebe hunt throughout the open spaces.
+At the Center & Gardens, Costa’s Hummingbirds gather in numbers too high to count, performing territorial dives and battling for the best plots near blooming aloe, agave, and hesperaloe.
+Verdins nest in the Mesquite and Palo Verde trees, while roadrunners nest near the wildflower field.
+Bewick’s Wren and phoebe hunt throughout the open spaces.

 See below for the current bird list.
 This list will be updated as new species are identified.

-Bird tours of the estate are available in advance through online ticket sale.
+Birding tours of the estate are available in advance through online ticket sale.